Falven/SublimeOnSaveBuild/README.md

 SublimeOnSaveBuild matches the name of the file being saved against this regular expression to determine if a build should be triggered.
 By default, the setting has a value of `"(?!.sublime-settings|.md)\\..*$",` which matches any file extensions excluding .sublime-settings or .md files.

 * **verbose**
 Whether to print a message whenever a save-on-build is detected.
-Defaults to false.
+Defaults to `false`.

 Usage
 -----